Ten stages of genocide: History

 In 1996, Stanton presented a briefing paper called "The 8 Stages of Genocide" to the United States Department of State.
 In the paper, he suggested that genocides occur in eight stages that are "predictable but not inexorable".
 (Note: The FBI has found that somewhat similar stages occur when hate groups are formed) Each 'stage' or process can be countered with preventive measures.
 The suggested intervention measures are ones that the United States government and NATO could implement or influence other European and African nations to implement including diplomacy or as a last resort, military intervention.

-Stanton's model is widely used in the teaching of comparative genocide studies in a variety of settings, ranging from university courses to museum education, settings which include the Dallas Holocaust and Human Rights Museum.

-Ten stages of genocide
+Model

 The first stage, classification, involves the division of people into "us" and "them" based on perceived differences such as ethnicity, religion, or nationality.
 The stage of symbolization involves the assignment of names or symbols onto the classifications, identifying members of the "other" group.
 Nazi yellow stars imposed on Jews were a classic example.
 When combined with the stage of "discrimination" or the stage of "dehumanization," a dominant group may develop an ideology of superiority over an oppressed group, creating justifications for genocide and crimes against humanity.
 Whole groups may be excluded from classification as "citizens" in order to justify discrimination against them and exclusion from their human rights.
 Discrimination and dehumanization impose stereotypes on the targeted group that reinforce their inferior status in the eyes of the perpetrators.
 Dehumanization makes murder without guilt possible for perpetrators, because they are convinced they are purifying society by ridding it of "rats" or "cockroaches."
 This can manifest in the form of hate symbols, propaganda, or incendiary speech that seeks to justify violence against the targeted group.
 These stages may be followed by organization of hate groups and polarization, in which extremists target moderates as class or group enemies.
 In the preparation stage, perpetrators plan the genocide and mobilize support for their genocidal campaign.
 Crimes against the targeted group intensify into persecution, in order to isolate and marginalize the targeted group.
 The stage of killing, destruction of conditions of life, prevention of births, and kidnapping children is extermination of members of the targeted group.
 At this stage, lawyers may finally be willing to recognize the crime of "Genocide."
 From the beginning of the genocidal process to long afterwards, perpetrators deny that they committed any crimes.
 This is the stage of denial, which begins and follows every genocide, sometimes lasting for centuries.